JK-Tech24/MSc-AI-ePortfolio/Intelligent-Agents/Creating Agent Dialogues.md

 ---

 ## Summary
 Alice queries 50-inch TV availability.
-Bob returns brand-specific stock (Samsung and LG).
+Bob returns brand-specific stock (Samsung (15) and LG (8)).
 Alice then asks about HDMI ports; Bob confirms Samsung has 3 and LG has 4.

 ---